PowershellScripts/PowershellScripts.github.io/index.md

-	<li style="--i: 12"><a href="https://powershellscripts.github.io/articles/en/spo/disableattachments/">
+	<li style="--i: 12"><a href="https://powershellscripts.github.io/articles/en/spo/listfilesunique/">
-		<span style="display: block; text-align: right;">2025-02-09
+		<span style="display: block; text-align: right;">2025-02-15
-		<h3>Disable attachments in SharePoint list</h3></span>
+		<h3>Report on files with unique permissions</h3></span>
-		<p>You may want to disable list attachments to maintain a cleaner or more secure list environment.
-Here's how you can do this for one or multiple lists.</p>
+		<p>Show your users which files have permissions different than the rest of the library.
+For security and administrative purposes the library owners review the files and the granted access regularly.</p>
 	</a></li>

 	<li style="--i: 12"><a href="https://powershellscripts.github.io/articles/en/spo/disableattachments/">